|

 an iterative process, physical and

 mathematical, in connection with the final computation of c*.
-From a physical point of
+From a physical point of view,

-to provide this "fact" of the expressions de scribed here through the mathematical
+provide this "fact" of the expressions de scribed here through the mathematical convergence in the computation

-convergence in the computation of total unit costs as shown in the article.
+of total unit costs as shown in the article.
+In this respect, however, it

-In this respect, however, it does not seem to be a good idea to combine
+does not seem to be a good idea to combine physical and mathematical facts

-physical and mathematical facts too much since, as has already been
+too much since, as has already been

 - 8 -

-mentioned, S. Eilon employs a non
+mentioned, S. Eilon employs a non physical

-the foundation of Eilon's conclusi- ons.
+foundation of Eilon's conclusi- ons.

 S. Eilon elaborates on this definiton of